-With the right Instagram tips, you can learn to use the platform to your advantage.
-No longer just an image-sharing app, Instagram has evolved to become an extremely useful tool for enabling studios and individual creatives to showcase their work to a potentially huge audience.
+With the right Instagram tips, you can transform your feed into a hotbed of activity.
+Instagram is no longer just an image-sharing app, but has evolved to become an extremely useful tool for enabling creatives from a range of disciplines to showcase their work to a potentially huge audience.

 We asked six creative professionals to share their best advice for building and sustaining an audience on Instagram.
 Read on for their essential Instagram tips and tricks.